irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    The `rcl_guard_condition_t` member of `IPCWaitable` of each `Subscription` is triggered (this wakes up `rclcpp::spin`).

-Note that in this case, the number of copies of the message required is the same as when publishing a `std::shared_ptr<const MessageT>`.

 After the intra-process publication, the inter-process one takes place.

 7. `Publisher::publish(std::unique_ptr<MessageT> msg)` calls
    `Publisher::do_inter_process_publish(const MessageT * msg_ptr)`.
    Where `MessageT * msg_ptr = shared_msg.get()`.

-This does not require any further message copies compared to the only intra-process case.

-The same applies when calling `Publisher::publish(std::shared_ptr<MessageT> msg)`.
+The difference from the previous case is that here a `std::shared_ptr<const void>` is being "added" to the buffers.
+Note that this `std::shared_ptr` has been just created from a `std::unique_ptr` and its only used by the `IntraProcessManager` and by the RMW.
+The main ROS2 application has not access to it.

+ - `BufferT = unique_ptr<MessageT>`
+   The buffer receives a copy of `MessageT` and has ownership on it.
+ - `BufferT = shared_ptr<const MessageT>`
+   Every buffer receives a shared pointer of the same `MessageT`.
+No copies are required.
+ - `BufferT = MessageT`
+   A copy of the message is added to every buffer.

 ##### QoS features